-The purpose of this Act is to -
+The purpose of this Act is to-

-- (a) amend and consolidate the laws establishing the Bank of Papua New Guinea as the central bank, and to define its objectives and functions; and - (b) confer upon the Bank of Papua New Guinea certain functions and powers including formulation and implementation of monetary policy and regulation of the financial system; and

-- (c) make provision for and regulate Papua New Guinea currency; and - (d) make provisions in respect of foreign exchange and international reserves.
+- (a) amend and consolidate the laws establishing the Bank of Papua New Guinea as the central bank, and to define its objectives and functions; and - (b) confer upon the Bank of Papua New Guinea certain functions and powers including formulation and implementation of monetary policy and regulation of the financial system; and - (c) make provision for and regulate Papua New Guinea currency; - (d) make provisions in respect of foreign exchange and international reserves; and - (e) make provisions in respect of banking services to the Government.

-3. INTERPRETATION.
+3. Interpretation.